SAP-samples/btp-terraform-samples/released/discovery_center/mission_4356/README.md

 ## Overview

-This sample shows how to create a landscape for the Discovery Center Mission "Discovery Center mission - Deliver Connected Experiences with a single view of Material Availability"
+This sample shows how to create a landscape for the Discovery Center Mission - [Deliver Connected Experiences with a single view of Material Availability](https://discovery-center.cloud.sap/missiondetail/4356/)

 ## Content of setup